SamCsquared/Deskmini-H470-OpenCore-EFI/README.md

 4. Powermanagement options restored via Dortania's OpenCore Install Guide
 5. Update tested(Fine from Big Sur 11.5.2-> 11.6, Opencore 7.2-> 7.3 ok)
 6. Airdrop and sidecar works
-7. Iservices such as facetime and imessages works as long as you generate your own ROM
+7. Iservices such as facetime and imessages works as long as you generate your own SerialNumber,UUID,MLB, ROM and had a valid AppleID

 # Kexts
 To my understanding, kexts are like plugins to pass on hardware information so macOS knows what to do with them.
 Although SSDTS could serve the same purpose,